rhodes911/civ-predictive-analysis/README.md

-# 🏆 Civ VI Race Analysis Dashboard
+# 🏆 Civ VI Analytics Dashboard

 **🚀 Complete Local Solution - From Game Data to Strategic Intelligence**
-*Real-time civilization tracking and race analysis for Civ VI players*
+*Turn your Civ VI game data into interactive dashboards and analysis*

 ## 🎯 What This Does

-**Turn your Civ VI game into a strategic intelligence dashboard:**
+**Turn your Civ VI game into a data analytics platform:**
-- 📊 **Race Analysis**: Track civilization score progression over time
+- 📊 **Interactive Dashboards**: Create any charts you want with your game data
-- 🧪 **Science/Culture Tracking**: See who's leading in research and culture
+- 🧪 **Civilization Tracking**: Monitor science, culture, population, and more
-- 📈 **Historical Data**: Complete turn-by-turn progression from game start
+- 📈 **Historical Data**: Complete turn-by-turn data from game start
 - 🎮 **Live Updates**: Data updates as you play more turns
-- 🔍 **Strategic Insights**: Identify rising/falling civilizations and trends
+- 🔍 **Custom Analysis**: Build whatever visualizations you need

-**Perfect for answering:**
+**Perfect for analyzing:**
-- "How did England overtake Rome to become #1?"
+- "How did England's science output change over time?"
-- "Which civilization has the strongest science output?"
+- "Which civilizations have the most cities?"
-- "Who's been consistently rising in the rankings?"
+- "What's my population growth trend?"
-- "What turn did my civilization peak?"
+- "How do different civs compare on any metric?"

 ## 🚀 Quick Start (3 Steps to Dashboard)